TimAstier/kewenlab-client/README.md

 - [ ] Confirmation to leave if not saved
 - [ ] Refactor chars/words components/containers codes into one.
 Maybe use this: https://facebook.github.io/react/docs/higher-order-components.html
 - [ ] Write tests for components.
+- [ ] Write tests for routes.
+- [ ] Write tests for services. (use fixtures, superagent, see Forest)
-- [ ] Write tests for async action creators.
+- [ ] Write tests for async action creators / operationq.